pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 - *“The goal of the GENCODE project is to identify and classify all gene features in the human and mouse genomes with high accuracy based on biological evidence, and to release these annotations for the benefit of biomedical research and genome interpretation.”*
 - *“The GENCODE annotation is made by merging the manual gene annotation produced by the Ensembl-Havana team and the Ensembl-genebuild automated gene annotation. … The GENCODE releases coincide with the Ensembl releases….
 In practical terms, the GENCODE annotation is essentially identical to the Ensembl annotation.”*

-**[GRCh]([https://www.ncbi.nlm.nih.gov/grc/human])**: Genome Reference Consortium (human)
+**[GRCh](https://www.ncbi.nlm.nih.gov/grc/human)**: Genome Reference Consortium (human)

 ### Human Genome versions

 Which Human genome version correspond to which genome names:

-- GRCh38.mane.0.93.ensembl: Human genome GRCh38, using MANE transcripts v0.93, Ensembl IDs.
+- GRCh38.mane.*VERSION*.ensembl (e.g. GRCh38.mane.1.2.ensembl): Human genome GRCh38, using MANE transcripts, Ensembl IDs.
 See MANE below for details.
+Available versions: 0.95, 1.0, 1.2.

-- GRCh38.mane.0.93.refseq: Human genome GRCh38, using MANE transcripts v0.93, RefSeq IDs.
+- GRCh38.mane.*VERSION*.refseq (e.g. GRCh38.mane.1.2.refseq): Human genome GRCh38, using MANE transcripts, RefSeq IDs.
 See MANE below for details.
+Available versions: 0.95, 1.0, 1.2.

 - GRCh38.*NN* (e.g. GRCh38.104): These are genome annotations from ENSEMBL, created from GRCh38/hg38 reference genome sequence.

-- GRCh37.*NN* (e.g. GRCh37.75): These are the genome annotations from ENSEMBL, created from GRCh37/hg19 reference genome sequence. **WARNING:** Ensembl stopped releasing genomes based on GRCh37/hg19 on February 2014.
+- GRCh37.*NN* (e.g. GRCh37.75): These are the genome annotations from ENSEMBL, created from GRCh37/hg19 reference genome sequence. **WARNING:** Ensembl stopped primary releases based on GRCh37/hg19 in February 2014, though a GRCh37 archive server continued providing some later releases (e.g. GRCh37.87).

 - GRCh38.p*NN* (e.g. GRCh38.p13): These are RefSeq transcripts from NCBI mapped to GRCh38/hg38 reference genome sequence

-- GRCh37.p*NN* (e.g. GRCh37.p13): These are RefSeq transcripts from NCBI mapped to GRCh38/hg19 reference genome sequence
+- GRCh37.p*NN* (e.g. GRCh37.p13): These are RefSeq transcripts from NCBI mapped to GRCh37/hg19 reference genome sequence

 - hg38: UCSC genome with RefSeq transcripts mapped to GRCh38/hg38 reference genome sequence